 Please read here on defending domestic charges to learn more about defending this category of cases.
-Criminal harassment lawyer who consistently achieves excellent results for his clients facing criminal harassment or other domestic related charges by employing a number of strategies which often result in his client’s charges being withdrawn by the prosecutor or dismissed in court by the judge.
-For those facing domestic related harassment allegations, specific considerations apply.
+A criminal defense attorney who consistently achieves excellent results for his clients facing criminal harassment or other domestic-related charges by employing a number of strategies which often result in his client’s charges being withdrawn by the prosecutor or dismissed in court by the judge.
+For those facing domestic-related harassment allegations, specific considerations apply.

 We are prepared and ready to help defend you against the criminal harassment charges you face.
-Our Criminal harassment lawyer is highly trained and experienced professionals who have proven themselves through numerous successful cases.
-We has more than many years of experience defending clients charged with criminal harassment and related offences.
+Our criminal lawyer Ontario is highly trained and experienced professionals who have proven themselves through numerous successful cases.
+We have more than many years of experience defending clients charged with criminal harassment and related offenses.
 We have the tools and resources required to create comprehensive defense strategies on behalf of each of our clients.